Updated May 15, 2023

 CLUSTER VERBOSE educba;

 We can perform the cluster operation once manually based on a certain key on which we wish to perform reordering.
 After that, write the script that will recluster the table periodically by performing the CLUSTER tableName command.
-The reordering is maintained even after multiple updations and insertions in the table.
+The reordering that occurs during the clustering process remains maintained even after multiple updates and insertions are performed on the table.